watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

            terminationGracePeriodSeconds: 30
    ```

-4. Update the [LOGINSERVER] entry to match the name of your ACR login server.
+4. Update the `[LOGINSERVER]` entry to match the name of your ACR Login Server.

 5. Select the **...** button and choose **Save**.